• Skip to primary navigation

 step 5678

-Add the rice to the wok or skillet over the vegetables and egg mixture and stir to combine.
+Add the rice to the wok or skillet (large skillet) over the vegetables and egg mixture and stir to combine.
 Add the white parts of the sliced green onions (except the green ones for garnishing later).
 Mix it up.
 If the rice sticks to the pan, slowly add water to the side of the wok.

-Fold the cooked shrimp and cooked eggs in.
+Fold the cooked tender shrimp and cooked eggs in.
 Stir the mixture briefly and let it cook for 1-2 minutes.
 Sprinkle light and dark soy sauce, Shaoxing cooking wine, and sesame oil over the rice, and stir until combined—salt and pepper to taste.
 Garnish with green onion slices (green part).
 Serve immediately while hot, and enjoy!

 The best part about this dish is that it can be made using different types of proteins, such as chicken, pork, or beef.
 You can also use other types of seafood, like squid or scallops.